bpesquet/pytorch-tutorial/pytorch_tutorial/fundamentals/README.md

 First and foremost, we need to import [torch](https://pytorch.org/docs/stable/torch.html), the core package of PyTorch.

 > [!NOTE]
-> Depending on your context, the library may already be available on your system and ready to be imported.
+> Depending on your environment, the library may already be available on your system and ready to be imported.
 For example, this is the case in most cloud-based notebook execution platforms like [Google Colaboratory](https://colab.research.google.com/).
 Refer to its [documentation](https://pytorch.org/get-started/locally/) if you need to install PyTorch on your local environment.

 ```python
 import torch